piddlingtuna/subcomp/backend/README.md

 The database uses [PostgreSQL](https://www.postgresql.org/).
 Although fancy features aren't used, it has only been tested with PostgreSQL 14.4.

+Be a good person and run `cargo clippy --fix` every so often.

 ## Documentation

+If you are new to Rust, take a look at the [Rust Book](https://doc.rust-lang.org/book/).

 [See Rocket documentation.](https://rocket.rs/v0.5-rc/guide//)